mildrenben/benmildren/src/blog-posts/2017-12-05-Symbols-in-ES6-A-Quick-Guide.md

 ### Usage without objects

-Although the main application for Symbols seems to be as object property names, they could have value elsewhere, most notably as a replacement for String in constants.
+Although the main application for Symbols seems to be as object property names, they could have value elsewhere, most notably as a replacement for Strings in constants.

 Lots of projects have a set of constants that looks something like this: